Will the Spurs cover the spread vs. the Trail Blazers? Promo Codes, Betting Trends, Records ATS

 Spurs Betting Records & Stats

-- San Antonio's average game total this season has been 234.1, 0.6 more points than this matchup's over/under.
+- The average total for San Antonio's games this season has been 233.8, 7.3 more points than this matchup's over/under.

-- So far this year, San Antonio has compiled an 11-18-0 record against the spread.
+- San Antonio has a 12-18-0 record against the spread this season.

-- The Spurs have won in three, or 10.7%, of the 28 contests they have been named as odds-on underdogs in this year.
+- The Spurs have come away with four wins in the 29 contests they have been listed as the underdogs in this season.

-- San Antonio has a record of 2-19, a 9.5% win rate, when it is set as the underdog by +155 or more by oddsmakers this season.
+- This season, San Antonio has won two of its 20 games, or 10%, when it is the underdog by at least +185 on the moneyline.

-- San Antonio has an implied victory probability of 39.2% according to the moneyline set by sportsbooks for this matchup.
+- Oddsmakers have implied with the moneyline set for this matchup that San Antonio has a 35.1% chance of pulling out a win.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!